yarp-contrib/kubernetes-ingress/README.md

 This installs YARP ingress on the cluster in the default configuration.

-Check chart's [README](./charts//yarp-ingress/README.md) and [values.yaml](./charts/yarp-ingress/values.yaml) for information on how to install in different modes and cloud providers.
+Check chart's [README](./charts//yarp-ingress/README.md) and its [values](./charts/yarp-ingress/README.md#values) for information on how to install in different modes and cloud providers.

 ## Images